lezhnev74/DownloaderBundle/README.md

 ================

 Simple Downloader
-(forked from Simple Downloader but with no dependency on Symfony framework)
+(forked from kodify/DownloaderBundle but with no dependency on Symfony framework)

 What is this Downloader?
 ------------------------